 Blueprint by Photocyanthesis

-14-19 year olds from our Photography Club, have been inspired by Brighton Museum & Art Gallery’s Museum of Transology and Queer Looks exhibitions to create their own work exploring their lives and identities.
+14-19 year olds from our Photography Club, were inspired by Brighton Museum & Art Gallery’s Museum of Transology and Queer Looks exhibitions to create their own work exploring their lives and identities.

 Working with photographer Lynn Weddle, the group’s workshops included a tour of the Museum of Transology, a conversation with the exhibition curator, E-J Scott and a talk by Queer Looks project member, An Nguyen.
 Photocyanthesis investigated work by artists identifying as LGBTQ+ and taking themes of identity and representation, explored narratives and self-representation.